MissStrong/ICD2O/Notes/Unit 1/Note 22 - Conditionals (Part 2).md

 ![](../../Images/Conditional5.png)

 We can also have `else if` blocks.
-These run when a condition is met AND the previous `if` condition was *not* met.
+These run when a condition is met AND the previous `if` condition was not met.

+This example draws different shapes depending on where the cursor is.

 ```js
 function setup() {